powsybl/powsybl.github.io/pages/documentation/simulation/rao/index.md

 ## Implementations
 Currently, only one Remedial Action Optimizer, **OpenRAO**, is implemented on top of PowSyBl.
 You can find its documentation here: [**OpenRAO documentation**](https://powsybl.readthedocs.io/projects/openrao).
-Integration of a generic RAO API in PowSyBl is still in design phase.